 - Local Bay Area presence with deep community connections

-- Tailored approach designed specifically for businesses with 1-10 employees
+- Tailored approach designed specifically for businesses with growing employee counts

 - Streamlined processes that minimize disruption to your daily operations